Emma20040/Book-Library-Management-System-/USER_API_DOCUMENTATION.md

 - 404: Not Found (resource not found)

 ## Frontend Implementation Notes
-1. **Token Storage**:
+1. **Authentication Flow**:
-   - Store the JWT token in localStorage or httpOnly cookies after successful login
+   - Store the JWT token in memory or secure storage after login
-   - Implement token refresh logic if your application supports it

-2. **Request Headers**:
-   - Include the token in the Authorization header for authenticated requests:
+   - Include the token in the Authorization header for all authenticated requests
-     ```
-     Authorization: Bearer <your_jwt_token>
-     ```
-   - Set Content-Type header for requests with body:
-     ```
-     Content-Type: application/json
-     ```
+   - Handle token expiration and implement automatic logout when the token expires

-3. **Error Handling**:
+2. **Error Handling**:
-   - Implement global error handling for:
-     - 401 Unauthorized: Redirect to log in
+   - Check for 401 Unauthorized responses and redirect to login
+   - Display user-friendly error messages for common error cases
+   - Implement retry logic for failed requests when appropriate

+3. **File Uploads**:
+   - Use FormData for file uploads
-     - 403 Forbidden: Show access denied message
+   - Show upload progress to users
-     - 400 Bad Request: Display validation errors to the user
-     - 500 Internal Server Error: Show generic error message

-4. **Form Validation**:
-   - Implement client-side validation to match backend validation rules
+   - Validate file types and sizes before upload
+   - For profile pictures, consider implementing client-side image resizing before upload
+   - Display a loading state during upload and update the UI immediately after successful upload

+4. **Profile Picture Implementation**:
+   - Use the `/user/profile/picture` endpoint as the image source for profile pictures
+   - Implement a fallback avatar when no profile picture is set
+   - For better performance, consider using a CDN or image optimization service
+   - Cache profile pictures locally to reduce server requests
    - Show clear error messages for invalid inputs

 5. **Loading States**: